Lima Airport to Miraflores: 4 Ways to Get There

 Is Lima safe?

 Lima itself is not the safest of cities, and because the airport is quite far from the city centre and safer parts of Lima, it’s best to take transport straight to your accommodation from the airport.
-However, there are areas of Lima that are safe to stay in, Miraflores included.
+However, there are areas of Lima that are safe to stay in, including Miraflores.

 Do they speak English in Lima Airport?